MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 To check page layout and usability by making the browser window narrow:

-1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser.

 1. Resize the window to make it narrow.
 If DevTools is open, resize the webpage portion of the window to make it narrow.
 With some iterations of the demo page, or some browser versions, the navigation bar overlaps the Search form, as shown in the upper left of the following figure.